JoeFu/alportal-document/docs/front-end/architecture.md

 In ***Vue.js***, the ***Vue Router*** library provides a convenient way to handle routing within the application, with a straightforward API for defining and managing routes.

-The router includes a verification process for each routing request.
+The router includes a **verification process** for each routing request.
 This verification checks for both the user's permission and authentication status, ensuring secure navigation within the application.

-In addition, the router in this application also includes handling for when a requested URL is not found.
+**In addition**, the router in this application also includes handling for when a requested URL is [`notfound`](./components-common.md#notfound).
 In such cases, the router can redirect the user to a default "404 not found" page, providing a better user experience.

 ```
 📦src